ahawkins/hawkins.io/series/advanced_caching/part_1-caching_strategies.md

-## Different Caching Layers
+---
+layout: post
+title: "Advanced Caching in Rails: Part 1 - Caching Strategies"
+tags: [rails, tutorials]
+---

 First, let's start with a brief overview of the different types of caching.
 We'll start from 50,000ft and work our way down.

-1. HTTP Caching: Uses HTTP headers (Last-Modified, ETag, If-Modified-Since, If-None-Match, Cache-Control) to determine if the browser can use a locally stored version of the page or if it needs to request a fresh copy from the origin server.
+1. HTTP Caching: Uses HTTP headers (`Last-Modified`, `ETag`, `If-Modified-Since`, `If-None-Match`, `Cache-Control`) to determine if the browser can use a locally stored version of the response or if it needs to request a fresh copy from the origin server.
 Rails makes it easy to use HTTP caching, however the cache is managed **outside** your application.
-You may have notice the `config.cache_control` and `Rack::Cache` middlewares.
+You may have notice the `config.cache_control` and `Rack::Cache`, `Rack::ETag`, `Rack::ConditionalGet` middlewares.
    These are used for HTTP caching.

 2. Page Caching: **PRAISE THE GODS** if you actually can use page caching in your application.
 Page caching is the holy grail.
 Save